Ha0Tang/SelectionGAN/README.md

 For Dayton, CVUSA or Ego2Top, the datasets must be downloaded beforehand.
 Please download them on the respective webpages.
 In addition, we put a few sample images in this code repo.

 **Preparing Dayton Dataset**.
-The dataset can be downloaded [here](https://github.com/nightrome/cocostuff).
-In particular, you will need to download train2017.zip, val2017.zip, stuffthingmaps_trainval2017.zip, and annotations_trainval2017.zip.
-The images, labels, and instance maps should be arranged in the same directory structure as in `datasets/coco_stuff/`.
-In particular, we used an instance map that combines both the boundaries of "things instance map" and "stuff label map".
-To do this, we used a simple script `datasets/coco_generate_instance_map.py`.
-Please install `pycocotools` using `pip install pycocotools` and refer to the script to generate instance maps.
+The dataset can be downloaded [here](https://github.com/lugiavn/gt-crossview).
+In particular, you will need to download dayton.zip.
+We further adopt [RefineNet](https://github.com/guosheng/refinenet) to generate the sematic maps for training.

-**Preparing ADE20K Dataset**.
-The dataset can be downloaded [here](http://data.csail.mit.edu/places/ADEchallenge/ADEChallengeData2016.zip), which is from [MIT Scene Parsing BenchMark](http://sceneparsing.csail.mit.edu/).
-After unzipping the datgaset, put the jpg image files `ADEChallengeData2016/images/` and png label files `ADEChallengeData2016/annotatoins/` in the same directory.
+**Preparing CVUSA Dataset**.
+The dataset can be downloaded [here](http://cs.uky.edu/~jacobs/datasets/cvusa/).
+After unzipping the dataset, prepare the training and testing data like the samples we given.

+**Preparing Ego2Top Dataset**.
+The dataset can be downloaded [here](https://www.dropbox.com/sh/bm5g0lzat60td6q/AABQYt-EsIae9ChVR--0Zvo8a?dl=0), which is from [here](https://sites.google.com/view/shervinardeshir).
+The trianing and testing splits can downloaded [here]().

 There are different modes to load images by specifying `--preprocess_mode` along with `--load_size`. `--crop_size`.
 There are options such as `resize_and_crop`, which resizes the images into square images of side length `load_size` and randomly crops to `crop_size`. `scale_shortside_and_crop` scales the image to have a short side of length `load_size` and crops to `crop_size` x `crop_size` square.
 To see all modes, please use `python train.py --help` and take a look at `data/base_dataset.py`.
 By default at the training phase, the images are randomly flipped horizontally.
 To prevent this use `--no_flip`.